ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 In the Manifest, you should see one or more Config and Layers entries:

+(Note if `jq` is not installed, run `sudo dnf install -y jq` first)

 ```
 cat manifest.json | jq
 ```

-In the Config file, notice all of the meta data that looks strikingly similar to command line options in Docker & Podman:
+In the Config file, note that all of the metadata is similar to command line options in Docker & Podman:

 ```
 cat $(cat manifest.json | awk -F 'Config' '{print $2}' | awk -F '["]' '{print $3}') | jq